|Alliance||Axis - Minor Member Nation or Possession|

 Contributor: C. Peter Chen

 ww2dbaseTaiwan, also referred to as "Formosa" by Westerners during this period (from Portuguese Ilha Formosa, the name given by 16th Century Portuguese explorers), had been a Japanese colony since the Treaty of Shimonoseki was signed on 17 Apr 1895 at the end of the First Sino-Japanese War.
 Resistance against Japanese occupation was heavy at first, but by 1902 most of the Chinese resistance groups were wiped out.
 Various uprisings took place in the following years, but Japanese policy was able to calm a significant portion of the Chinese population.
+Remaining resistance groups were generally held under control by skillful political manipulation that directed hostility of these groups against one another, away from the Japanese administration.
 In general, the virtual dictatorship under the rule of Tokyo-appointed Governor Generals developed Taiwan as a model colony, which was Japan's first.
 Taiwan's infrastructure was the initial main focus, followed by the development of agriculture so that Taiwan could export sugar and rice to Japan's growing population.
-In the mid-1930s, a limited democracy was introduced in an attempt to shape Taiwan as Japan's model colony.
+In the mid-1930s, a limited democracy was introduced, again toward the goal of establishing a model colony.
 Around this time, Taiwan was also allowed to develop its industry to feed the needs of the growing Japanese military.
 When the Second Sino-Japanese War erupted in Jul 1937, the efforts to assimilate the local society into the Japanese population were stepped up.
-To that end, in 1940, the colonial government encouraged parents to give their children Japanese names and in 1942 schools were desegregated so that Chinese and aborigine children would be taught by Japanese teachers.
-Also in 1942, Chinese and aborigine men in Taiwan were encouraged to enlist in the Japanese military; according to statistics from the Japanese Ministry of Health, Labor, and Welfare, 207,183 Taiwanese served in the Japanese military between 1937 and 1945, and 30,304 of them were killed or missing in action.
+To that end, in 1940, the colonial government encouraged parents to give their children Japanese names; the parents were often rewarded with increased rations and other benefits.
+In 1942 schools were desegregated so that Chinese and aborigine children would be taught together by Japanese teachers.
+Also in 1942, Chinese and aborigine men in Taiwan were encouraged to enlist in the Japanese military; they were similarly rewarded by increased rations.
+According to statistics from the Japanese Ministry of Health, Labor, and Welfare, 207,183 Taiwanese served in the Japanese military between 1937 and 1945, and 30,304 of them were killed or missing in action.
 By 1944, due to Japanese efforts, Taiwan enjoyed the second highest enrollment rate for elementary school-aged children, trailing behind only Japan.
 While punishment for insurgency had always been dealt with harshly and swiftly, during the war years brutal punishment was given for any sign of disobedience.
 Large numbers of women from Taiwan were recruited as Comfort Women during the war, which still causes political tension between the Republic of China and Japan today.

 ww2dbaseBoth the Japanese Army and the Japanese Navy developed Taiwan from a military sense.
+The Japanese Army's nascent jungle warfare training center was located in Taiwan shortly before the outbreak of the Pacific War.
 The ports of Keelung (Kirun or Kiirun in Japanese) and Takau (Takao in Japanese, now renamed Kaohsiung in Mandarin Chinese) were originally developed by the Japanese into major commercial ports but by this time were also served as main naval bases; at the opening chapters of the war, many of the amphibious missions against British Malaya and Philippine Islands were launched from these two ports.
 The Japanese Army and Navy airfields on the island also attracted American bombing especially during the American invasion of the Philippine Islands and Okinawa, Japan.

 ww2dbaseWhen the war ended in 1945, Taiwan's agricultural output fell to 49% of 1937 levels, industrial output fell to 66%, coal production fell from 200,000 metric tons to 15,000, and electricity production fell from 320 kilowatts to 30; this was largely caused by Allied bombing.